kartikbha/Storm-Dev-TestingFramework/README.md

  - com.fasterxml.jackson.databind.jar
  -

-Once development work is over in these template, you can move into real topology for integration testing.
+Once development work is completed in these template, you can move into real topology for integration testing.

 How to use this project ?

+Steps-

-Open Tuple Class and define your own tuples  there along with getter and setters.
+1.Open Tuple Class and define your own tuples  there along with getter and setters.
-Open ControlBolt and complete your business logic there.
+2.Open ControlBolt and complete your business logic there.
-Run ControlBolt class once you have written business logic there.
+3.Run ControlBolt class once you have written business logic there.
 Once started No need to stop it.
-Supply Test inputs through ControlBoltJunitTest.java class.
+4.Supply Test inputs through ControlBoltJunitTest.java class.